Talia is a PhD candidate in Politics at the University of Edinburgh.

 Conferences and Presentations

-2019 - 'Environmental Ethics in Just War Theory', International Association of Military Ethics in Europe Conference, Vienna.
+'Environmental Ethics in Just War Theory', International Association of Military Ethics in Europe Conference, Vienna (2019).

 Teaching and Work Experience

-2020-Present - Tutor, 'Political Thinkers' (Dr Elizabeth Cripps & Dr Mihaela Mihai), University of Edinburgh (Online).
+Tutor, 'Political Thinkers' (Dr Elizabeth Cripps & Dr Mihaela Mihai), University of Edinburgh (2020, online).

-2018-2019 - Research Assistant to Dr Julie Cooper in her project on Jewish political thought, Tel-Aviv Univerisity.
+Research Assistant to Dr Julie Cooper in a project on Jewish Political Thought, Tel-Aviv Univerisity (2018-2019).

-2017-2019 - Member of Editorial Board, 'The Public Sphere Journal', The School of Political Science, Government and International Relations, Tel-Aviv University.
+Member of Editorial Board, 'The Public Sphere Journal', The School of Political Science, Government and International Relations, Tel-Aviv University (2017-2019).